OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Define buttons

 Now that you've verified the base add-in works, you can customize it to add more functionality.
-By default, the manifest the generator created only defines buttons for the read message window.
+By default, the manifest only defines buttons for the read message window.
 Let's update the manifest to remove the buttons from the read message window and define two new buttons for the compose message window:

 - **Insert gist**: a button that opens a task pane